Feeding raspberries: when to fertilise & the best plant food for raspberries

 Favourite vegetable: asparagus

-Being hungry feeders, raspberry plants require extra nutrients to support their vigorous growth and heavy fruiting.
-Read on to learn more about when to feed raspberries and what to fertilise them with.
+As hungry feeders, raspberry plants require extra nutrients to support their vigorous growth and heavy fruiting.
+Learn more about when to feed raspberries and what to fertilise them with.

 A young raspberry plant in soil